FDG: A Precise Measurement of Fault Diagnosability Gain of Test Cases: Analysis of Existing Diagnosibility Metrics

-$AG'$ denotes a variation of ambiguity group, where each group includes program elements that share the same spectrum values; $pri(g)$ is the ratio of failing tests that cover $g$, i.e., $\frac{e_f}{e_f + n_f}$.
-Finally, when $t$ is used to divide $g$ based on coverage, $div(t, g)$ denotes the size of the smaller of the divided subsets, i.e., $min\left(|\{e_j \in g | c_t[j] = 1\}|, |\{e_j \in g | c_t[j] = 0\}|\right)$.
 RAPTER~\cite{gonzalez2011prioritizing} prioritises test cases by the amount of ambiguity group reduction achieved by individual test cases.
-While the aim of reducing ambiguity group is similar to S3, RAPTER considers only the size of ambiguity groups, and not the test results.\footnote{S3, on the other hand, considers test results via $pri(g)$.} Here, $p(g) = |g|/n$ is the probability that $g$ contains a faulty element, and $\frac{|g|-1}{2}$ refers to the expected wasted effort if a developer considers program elements in $g$ randomly.\footnote{ Note that we take the multiplicative inverse of the original RAPTER and FLINT to make a higher score mean a higher diagnosability gain.}
+While the aim of reducing ambiguity group is similar to S3, RAPTER considers only the size of ambiguity groups, and not the test results.\footnote{S3, on the other hand, considers test results via $pri(g)$.} Here, $p(g) = |g|/n$ is the probability that $g$ contains a faulty element, which is assigned in proportion to the size of the group, and $\frac{|g|-1}{2}$ refers to the expected wasted effort if a developer considers program elements in $g$ randomly.

 FLINT~\cite{yoo2013fault} is an information-theoretic approach that formulates test case prioritisation as an entropy reduction process.
 In FLINT, a test case is given higher priority when it is expected to reduce more entropy (H)~\cite{shannon1948mathematical} in the suspiciousness distribution across program elements.
-The expected entropy reduction of each test case is predicted based on the conditional probability of the test case failing; the probability of a new test case failing is approximated as the failure rate observed so far.
+The expected entropy reduction of each test case is predicted based on the conditional probability of the test case failing; the probability of a new test case failing is approximated as the failure rate observed among the test cases executed so far.

 Here, $\alpha$ is the observed failure rate, $|T_f|/|T|$, and $P_p$ and $P_f$ are the suspiciousness distributions of $\Tnt$, computed under the assumption that $t$ passes and fails, respectively.
-The suspiciousness distributions are computed by normalising the Tarantula~\cite{jones2005empirical} scores.\fnref{note1}
+The suspiciousness distributions are computed by normalising the Tarantula~\cite{jones2005empirical} scores.
+Among the studied existing metrics, FLINT is the only one that does use suspiciousness scores to measure the diagnosability of a new test to execute.
+However, it only considers the overall distribution of suspiciousness via Shannon entropy, and does not use scores of individual program elements to focus the prioritisation.
+Note that we negate the original RAPTER and FLINT metrics so that a higher score means a higher diagnosability gain.